 top of page

-The main research line of the Translational & Respiratory Immunology laboratory explores the role of the Gut-Lung Axis of Immune Regulation and the microbiome in the context of Chronic Obstructive Pulmonary Disease (COPD) and acute COPD exacerbations triggered by infections.
+The main research line of the Translational Respiratory Immunology laboratory explores the role of the Gut-Lung Axis of Immune Regulation and the microbiome in the context of Chronic Obstructive Pulmonary Disease (COPD) and pneumococcal pneumonia.

-This project aims at dissecting the molecular mechanisms by which these gut microbial-derived metabolites modulate lung immunity to build the foundations for their clinical application.
-Its ultimate goal is to use a bench-to-bedside approach that will enable the application of nutritional-based therapies for treatment of COPD and other chronic lung conditions.
+Our lab focuses on dissecting the molecular mechanisms by which gut microbial-derived metabolites modulate lung immunity to build the foundations for their clinical application.
+Our goal is to use a bench-to-bedside approach that will enable the application of nutritional-based therapies for treatment of COPD and lung infections as well as other chronic lung conditions.

 Research